Square360/s360-drupal-scss-addon/README.md

 # Storybook Addon Drupal SCSS Theming
 Storybook addon to show themes and use cohesive ecosystem for global theme value.
+Addon will place other theme stylesheets on head of story book and remove on switch component or change theme.

 ## Installation